plcrodrigues/plcrodrigues.github.io/_pages/about.md

 I am a research scientist working at the <a href="https://team.inria.fr/statify/" style="color:#00b050; font-weight:bold;" target="_blank">Statify team</a> from Inria, Grenoble, France.
 My main research interests revolve around developing <span style="font-weight:bold">machine learning methods for the experimental sciences</span>.

-News: We've been selected for a MIAI chair involving SBI and climate modelling!
+News: We've been selected for a <a href="https://miai-cluster.univ-grenoble-alpes.fr/en/" style="color:#00b050; font-weight:bold;" target="_blank">MIAI</a> chair involving simulation-based inference and climate modelling!
 We will be recruiting a post-doc and a PhD student in the next months.
 More details soon.

 <!-- <div class="container">
   <div class="row">